Dead wild animal at the roadside on Mallorca at dusk with headlights fading in the rearview mirror

 Concrete Steps — What Would Help Now

 Short term: more local warning signs for evening hours, temporary speed reductions at known danger spots and awareness campaigns especially before dusk and in fog.
-Medium term requires investment in ecological crossings and better road design: green bridges, underpasses, guardrails with passages for small animals.
+Medium term requires investment in wildlife crossings and better road design: green bridges, underpasses, guardrails with passages for small animals.
 Not everything is expensive: targeted drainage, bushes along certain stretches or reflective markings can keep animals off the asphalt.

 Who Is Responsible?